 This varies depending on the food.

 For example, when I go out for Chinese I love the flavor of General Tso's chicken, but it is usually too spicy.
-I put the rice on my dish, chicken from the sweet and sour side of the buffet and then add only the sauce from the General Tso pan.
-This works in cutting down how spicy it is.

 For other things you can add butter/margarine to do the trick.